-The EU Energy Focus service is a free UK Government-funded service, that aims to ensure that UK organisations are well informed and have every chance of success in applying for and securing European funding for energy-related projects.
-It provides support for a range of European funding opportunities with a focus on Horizon 2020, but also covering opportunities such as the Fuel Cell and Hydrogen Joint Undertaking.
+The EU Energy Focus service is a free UK government-funded service, that aims to ensure that UK organisations are well informed and have every chance of success in applying for and securing European funding for energy-related projects.
+It provides support for a range of European funding opportunities with a focus on Horizon Europe, but also covering opportunities such as the Fuel Cell and Hydrogen Joint Undertaking.
 The service includes confidential, one-to-one discussion of proposal ideas, webinars on upcoming and current Calls for Proposals, consortium building support and review of draft proposals.

-The EU Energy Focus team coordinates stakeholder groups for bioenergy, solar, wind, CCS, smart cities, smart grids, ocean and a group on energy efficiency is in the process of being set-up.
+The EU Energy Focus team coordinates stakeholder groups for bioenergy, solar, wind, CCS, smart cities, smart grids, ocean and energy efficiency.
 Stakeholder group membership is an opportunity to help influence future Work Programme content; receive the latest news on Work Programme development; and build your networks and knowledge to take advantage of these funding opportunities.

 Please contact the EU Energy Focus team if you would like more information or would like to join any of these groups.

 The Horizon Europe Info Days for Cluster 5 will take place on 5 and 6 July 2021.
 A brokerage event will be held on 7 July.
 Registration is...Read Full Article

 In preparation for the first Calls for Energy topics under Horizon Europe the EU Energy Focus team delivered a webinar on the new...Read Full Article